Qredence/Agentic-Kernel/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 <!-- Add other badges: PyPI version, build status, etc. -->

-**Supercharge your Microsoft Semantic Kernel applications with AgenticFleet Labs!**
+**Agentic Kernel: An Autonomous Agent Framework**

-This repository provides a collection of robust, pre-built plugins designed to give your AI agents powerful capabilities with minimal setup.
-Integrate these plugins easily to enable tasks like web browsing, file system interaction, and more.
+This repository provides the Agentic Kernel, a framework inspired by Microsoft Semantic Kernel and Autogen, designed for building and orchestrating autonomous AI agents.
+It includes a collection of core components and plugins to give your agents powerful capabilities out-of-the-box.

 ## Available Plugins

-Easily add sophisticated features to your Semantic Kernel agents:
+Easily add sophisticated features to your agents:

 ### 🌐 WebSurfer Plugin (`agentic_kernel.plugins.web_surfer`)